 Many within the medical profession remain ignorant as to the severity of ME; others are openly hostile and dismissive.
 Even those who are sympathetic are often unable to respond to the complex needs of the most severely affected.
 The result is that some of the most seriously ill patients in society are left without anything resembling appropriate medical care.

-In short, the illness itself forms only part of the burden experienced by those with ME: of major additional strain is coping with lack of awareness from professionals, the media and society in general.
+In short, the illness itself forms only part of the burden experienced by those with ME: a major additional strain is coping with lack of awareness from professionals, the media and society in general.
 Even in the absence of a cure or effective treatment, the lives of those with ME would be transformed by more widespread understanding as to the true nature of the illness.

 I have written in more detail about these issues, as well as the notorious PACE trial, here.